Basic Kuka robot arm working and programming

 A rugged computer robot located in the control cabinet communicates with the system

 Kuka KinematicVia MFC card.
-There are control signals between the manipulator and the control
+There are control signals between the manipulator and the control.

 Connection for Profibus, Interbus, DeviceNet, and Profinet.